·

 2#.
 Carved Mahogany Dining Tables

 Polishing the wood to a soft sheen reflects the light of your chandelier, adding a layer of liquid shine to the center of the room.
-It is a timeless piece of furniture that celebrates the craftsmanship and permanence of a well-designed Victorian-inspired home.
+It is a timeless piece of furniture that celebrates the craftsmanship and permanence of a well-designed, Victorian-inspired home.

 3#.
 Intricate Plaster Ceiling Medallions

-Medallions help define the center of the room and provide a sense of “built-in” quality that is common in historic metropolitan foyers.
+Medallions help define the center of the room and provide a sense of “built-in” quality common in historic metropolitan foyers.
 It is a classic move for adding vertical interest and a touch of royal heritage to your personal dining sanctuary.

 4#.
 Velvet Tufted Armchairs